Originally announced in February 2017, the Badger Promise is a commitment to Wisconsin resident, first-generation college students.

 Are scholarships from private sources used to calculate the student’s gap?

-Yes, all sources of gift aid (grants or scholarships), including private sources, are included in the calculation.
+Yes, all sources of gift aid (grants or scholarships) from private sources are included in the calculation.
 If a student receives additional funding from any source after the gap between current grant/scholarship aid and the full cost of tuition and segregated fees is calculated, students will still have their tuition and segregated fees covered, but any amount of “Badger Promise Grant” may be reduced or canceled.

 If the student is getting a private scholarship that covers their tuition and segregated fees, can s/he use the Badger Promise for future semesters?